purescript/registry-dev/CONTRIBUTING.md

 nix build checks.x86_64-linux.integration
 ```

 The integration test uses the same server machine that we deploy.
 It makes requests to the GitHub API and our S3 storage, executes `git` commands against the upstream registry, registry-index, and package-sets repositories, accesses a SQLite database, and so on.
 In other words, it uses the real-world implementations of the `Registry`, `GitHub`, `Storage`, and other effects.
+It is the most complicated to set up, so the integration tests **should be kept minimal**.
+If it is possible to use unit tests or mock effects, use those instead.
+The integration test ensures that each API endpoint is usable, but scenarios more complicated than standard usage should be done in mock effect tests instead.

 Of course, we don't _actually_ want to touch any real-world data and in a Nix test environment we cannot access the network arbitrarily.
-Instead we hijack the effect implementations from the outside in two ways.
+Instead we hijack the effect implementations from the outside and supply the same fixtures which are available in the mock effect tests.
+There are two external methods of access we need to replace.

 #### Intercepting Git